evansutcliffe/Design-3-Diffuser-Model/README.md

 ### Effect of Dispalcement

-A test of uniformity against displacement to the wafer was Condcuted.
-The percentage uniformity was not used as it is sensitive to the data size which decreases with distance.
+A test of uniformity against displacement to the wafer was conducted.
+The percentage uniformity was not used as a validation method as it's value varied with data size, which due to losses, decreases with distance.
 It was first considered to use the Kolmogorov-Smirnov test for uniformity, however it was found that as the dataset was so large, any variation from a perfectly uniform distribution resulted in a negative result.
 Instead the coefficient of variance (*Cv*) of the bins was used as in this situation it normalises for data